Featured in government accountability office

 Unexpected and frequent clogging means the Navy needs to flush each aircraft carrier’s sewage system with a $400k acid wash.

 US watchdog says Trump administration violated law by withholding Ukraine military aid

-"Faithful execution of the law does not permit the President to substitute his own policy priorities for those that Congress has enacted into law," the U.S. Government Accountability Office said, referring to the Office of Management and Budget.
+"Faithful execution of the law does not permit the President to substitute his own policy priorities for those that Congress has enacted into law."

 2 years after the Fitzgerald and McCain collisions, the Navy has no idea if its new ship-driving training is working

 According to senior Navy officials, it could take nearly 16 years or more to know if the planned changes will have an impact